namoopsoo/namoopsoo.github.io/content/note/2025-11-29-slow-productivity-notes.md

 ## Set up the story
 I like the p213 description of how McPhee cut up his notes into scraps of paper and sort of story-boarded  the components, rearranging them until it flowed at a high level , bird's eye perspective.
 He did it low tech but I wonder how people do that today.

+## drip drip
+p219, I like this summary below, addressing, not just that there is daily pressure to be "pseudo-productive"--*aka look busy*--but more importantly that it sucks away your energy you would like to use toward meaningful work.
+But(!), if you can defend just a little bit of your time every day consistently, then maybe you can take that daily win as a peace of mind against the anxiety of losing a day, keeping instead a perspective of what thoss little "drips" can amount to over time.
+Sort of *biding your time* perhaps.
+> Slow productivity, more than anything else, is a plea to step back from the frenzied activity of the daily grind.
+It's not that these efforts are arbitrary: our anxious days include tasks and appointments that really do need to get done.
+But once you realize, as McPhee did, that this exhausted scrambling is often orthogonal to the activities that matter, your perspective changes.
+A slower approach to work is not only feas-ible, but is likely superior to the ad hoc pseudo-productivity that dictates the professional lives of so many today.
+If you collect modest drops of meaningful effort for 365 days, McPhee reminds us, you'll end the year with a bucket that's pretty damn full.
+This is what ultimately matters: where you end up, not the speed at which you get there, or the number of people you impress with your jittery busyness along the way.